davidgasquez/handbook/content/quotes.md

 * Where all think alike, no one thinks very much.
 Walter Lippmann.
 * Every step and every movement of the multitude, even in what are termed enlightened ages, are made with equal blindness to the future; and nations stumble upon establishments, which [are indeed the result of human action, but not the execution of any human design](https://en.wikipedia.org/wiki/Spontaneous_order).
 Adam Ferguson.
 * Comparison is the thief of joy.
 Theodore Roosevelt.
+* I am writing a longer letter than usual because there is not enough time to write a short one.
+Blaise Pascal.